 There are two different types of vertigo – central and peripheral.
 The difference lies in where the condition originates.
 Peripheral vertigo is by far more common than central vertigo and can, unfortunately, be more severe.
 Peripheral vertigo is the result of a problem with the inner ear, which plays a large role in your body's ability to maintain its balance.
 Examples of peripheral vertigo include:

-- BPPV (Benign paroxysmal positional vertigo) – BPPV is the most common type of peripheral vertigo.
-Short but frequent bouts of vertigo are thought to be caused when calcium particles that normally stay embedded within the inner ear become displaced and move into another area.
+BPPV is the most common type of peripheral vertigo.
+Short but frequent bouts of vertigo are due to displacement of calcium particles into an area in the inner ear where they should not belong.
 This sends confusing signals to the brain which result in the sensation of vertigo.

-Central vertigo is aptly named because its roots lie within the central nervous system.
+Central vertigo has its roots lie within the central nervous system.
 It is not nearly as common as peripheral vertigo.
-Central vertigo can be caused by injury to the brain or by disease, such as:
+Central vertigo can stem from an injury to the brain or by disease, such as:

 Central vertigo attacks can come on without warning and last for longer periods of time than peripheral vertigo episodes.
 They can also be much more intense.
 Abnormal eye movements called nystagmus last longer (from weeks to months) in people with central vertigo than with those with peripheral.

 In order for your body to maintain its sense of balance, several components must be working in harmony with one another.
-The vestibular system is made up of parts of the inner ear and brain that process sensory information and eye movements.
-Your vision, your inner ear, and sensors in the limbs, trunk, and spine (called proprioceptors) all relay information to the brainstem to be processed.
+The vestibular system is consists of parts of the inner ear and brain that process sensory information and eye movements.
+The processing of your vision, your inner ear, and sensors in the limbs, trunk, and spine (called proprioceptors) all relay information to the brainstem.
 In response, signals are then sent back to the eyes and muscles to help keep your posture and balance.

 Problems with vertigo episodes arise when there is a malfunction with one or more components of this system.
 If the brain and brainstem do not receive the proper information, it can cause confusion and abnormal compensation, which can easily lead to the sensation of vertigo.